 Find New passions

-Ten percent of SLU’s most recent freshman class will be the first in their family to complete a college degree.
+Ten percent of SLU’s undergraduate students will be the first in their families to complete a college degree.
 If that’s you, don’t worry.
 SLU’s staff and faculty will help you navigate your first year and connect you with on-campus resources.

 You’ll have a commuter assistant, or a CA, to help answer your questions about life at SLU.
 You’ll also have access to special events during Fall Welcome, a reserved lounge for between-class time and lockers to store your things on campus.